 Roomba 790 vs 880 – Bristled brush vs Extractors, Who Wins?

-On paper the Roomba may have primitive features like using a random cleaning pattern and infrared sensors.
+On paper, the Roomba may have primitive features like using a random cleaning pattern and infrared sensors.

 Perhaps only the Neato can keep up with it in terms of price and performance.

-Today, let’s talk compare the Roomba 790 and the 880.
+Today, let’s compare the Roomba 790 and the 880.

-Let’s look at these robots side by side and see how they differ aesthetically.
+Look at these robots side by side and see how they differ aesthetically.

 Top view